mof2/volterra/README.md

 Example of use::

+   from preg import Preg, Logger

+    with Logger('linear') as lg:

         # init Gaussian process object
         gp = Preg(logger, covariance, degree, hyperparameters)

         # do automatic model selection for polynomial degree 1 to 4 and training
-    gp.amsd(Xtrain, ytrain, [1,2,3,4], model_selection_method, number_of_iterations)
+        gp.amsd(Xtrain, ytrain, [1,2,3,4], model_selection_method,
+            number_of_iterations)

         # predict on test data
         predicted_test_outputs = gp.predict(test_inputs)

         # estimate third order Volterra kernel (i.e. a third order tensor of coefficients)
         volterra_kernel_3 = gp.volt(3)

 A simple 1D toy example showing the basic regression functionality is given in the accompanying programming example 'sinc_example.py'.
-Further examples can be found in the test file 'test_preg.py'. preg can be used together with scikit-learn, i.e. it implements the scikit-lean-API-functions set_params(), get_params(), fit(), and predict() for being included in the cross-validation estimator and pipelines.
+Further examples can be found in the test file 'test_preg.py' and in the notebook 'Volterra System Identification.ipynb'.

+preg can be used together with scikit-learn, i.e. it implements the scikit-lean-API-functions set_params(), get_params(), fit(), and predict() for being included in the cross-validation estimator and pipelines.
 Console output is fed to a logger based on the standard python module logging.
-The logger has to provided by the user at startup.

 To install, unpack the python distribution, then execute::